Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 VI.
 Protection and Proper Use of Company Property and Assets

 All employees should endeavor to protect the Company’s assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on the Company’s profitability.
-Any suspected incidents of fraud or theft should be immediately reported to the Employee’s supervisor or, if an Employee does not feel comfortable reporting to his or her supervisor, to the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively to the Chairman of the Audit Committee or the Board.
+Any suspected incidents of fraud or theft should be immediately reported to the Employee’s supervisor or, if an Employee does not feel comfortable reporting to his or her supervisor, to the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively to the Chair of the Audit Committee or the Board.
 Company assets, such as funds, technology, products or computers, may only be used for legitimate business purposes or other purposes approved by management.
 Company assets may never be used for illegal, inappropriate or unauthorized purposes.
 The occasional and reasonable personal use of Company assets is permitted.

 VII.
 Confidentiality